 That said, the school acknowledges within the prompt that even endeavors that have a positive result are rarely smooth sailing from beginning to end—hence the question about challenges faced.
-A mistake applicants often make in writing this kind of essay is presenting a strong narrative wherein they are incredible leaders, and then near the end, making a brief (and typically disjointed) reference to a hardship or conflict encountered along the way, meant to fulfill the “challenges” element of the essay prompt.
-To be effective and believable, your ups and downs must be woven intrinsically into your narrative, rather than simply being acknowledged at the end.
+A mistake applicants often make in writing this kind of essay is presenting a strong narrative in which they are incredible leaders, and then near the end, making a brief (and typically disjointed) reference to a hardship or conflict encountered along the way, meant to fulfill the “challenges” element of the essay query.
+To be effective and believable, your ups and downs must be woven intrinsically into your narrative, rather than simply acknowledged at the end.
 Clearly explaining how you approached and prevailed over the challenge at hand is crucial, so go beyond simply describing the roadblock itself and ensure that you detail your response and the inner workings of your decision making at that point.

 Required Essay 2: Pursuing an MBA is a catalyst for personal and professional growth.
 How have you grown in the past?
 How do you intend to grow at Kellogg?
 (450 words)